FINDINGS OF FACT and CONCLUSIONS OF LAW

 Title 25 P.S. § 2872, the predecessor to Act 190 of 1984, required, inter alia, primary nominating petitions to be signed by the following number of registered party voters:

-State-wide Office — 100 in each of five
+State-wide Office — 100 in each of five counties

-Congress and State
+Representative in Congress and State Senator — 200

-State Legislature — 100
+State Legislature City-Wide Office — 100

 (first-class cities) — 100

-States Senators — 2,000
+President and United States Senators — 2,000

-Governor — 2,000, including at least
+Governor — 2,000, including at least 100 from each of ten counties

-Offices — 1,000, including at least
+Other State-Wide Offices — 1,000, including at least 100 from each of five counties

-Congress — 1,000
+Representative in Congress — 1,000

 State Senator — 500

-State Legislature — 300
+State legislature — 300

-(first-class cities) — 1,000
+City-Wide Offices (first-class cities) — 1,000

-Signatures must be gathered during a three-week period beginning the thirteenth Tuesday before the primary and ending the tenth Tuesday before the primary (since this year's primary will be held on May 20, 1986, this period is from February 18 — March 11, 1986).
+Signatures must be gathered during a three-week period beginning the thirteenth Tuesday before the primary and ending the tenth Tuesday before the primary (since this year’s primary will be held on May 20, 1986, this period is from February 18— March 11, 1986).
 25 P.S. § 2868.

 Primary nominees may also be selected by write-in votes.
-But write-in votes may not be certified for a candidate unless the total number of votes for that person is equal to or greater than the number of signatures required on a nomination petition for the particular office in question.
+But write-in votes may not be certified for a candidate unless the total number of votes for that person is equаl to or greater than the number of signatures required on a nomination petition for the particular office in question.
 25 P.S. § 3155.

 Political bodies may not use the primary election machinery for nomination of their candidates.
 Instead, a political body candidate is nominated directly for the general election ballot by submitting to the Secretary of the Commonwealth nomination papers containing a requisite number of signatures of qualified electors (regardless of party affiliation) in the electoral district where that individual is running for office.
 25 P.S. § 2911(a).
 For state-wide offices, the number of signatures required is at least two percent of the largest entire vote cast for any elected state-wide candidate in the last preceding election.
 25 P.S. § 2911(b).
 For non-state-wide offices, the number of signatures required is at least two percent of the largest entire vote cast in that electoral district for any officer, except a judge of a court of record, in the last preceding election.
 25 P.S. § 2911(b).
 These signatures must be obtained during a period between the tenth Wednesday prior to the primary and the second Friday subsequent to the primary (March 12—May 30, 1986), 25 P.S. § 2913(b).